vmware-archive/vsphere-storage-for-docker/docs/user-guide/admin-cli.md

   --name NAME           Tenant name
   --volume-maxsize Num{MB,GB,TB} - e.g. 2TB
-                        Maximum size of the volume that can be created --allow-create        Allow create and delete on datastore if set to True --datastore DATASTORE
+                        Maximum size of the volume that can be created --allow-create Value{True|False} - e.g. True
+                        Allow create and delete on datastore if set to True;
+                        disallow create and delete on datastore if set to False
+  --datastore DATASTORE
                         Datastore name